top of page

 Interestingly, in a lot of my recent conversations I've heard people get really excited about portals, and want to start their journey there.
 They're all about the portal design, what it will look like and don't think about what lives behind it until later.
 What impact do you think that would have on someone building a platform?

 WL: You need to think first about what you want your outcome to be, before you think about how you can provide that outcome.
 To start thinking about an interface first, you're unnecessarily constraining your options.
 What's the saying?
-If you're holding a hammer, everything becomes a nail?
+If you're holding a hammer, everything becomes a nail.

-So assuming you've sorted the capability part, what impact does the type of interface have on that capability?
+So, assuming you've sorted the capability part, what impact does the type of interface have on that capability?

 AB: Interfaces can impact the level of friction a user feels.
-This can in turn impact how the user returns to the platform the next time.
+This can, in turn, impact how the user returns to the platform the next time.
 Do they architect their software to avoid certain tasks?
 Do they go outside of norms?
 Do they get so frustrated they leave the company?
-All of these may seem extreme, but there are good examples of this in research and paper-cut challenges do add up!
+All of these may seem extreme, but there are good examples of this in research, and paper-cut challenges do add up!

 And how would you go about choosing the right interface for that job?